22Neves/devsite-docs/guides/order/online-payments/reserve-capture-cancel-amounts.en.md

 # Reserve, capture, and cancel amounts

-See below how to manage the transactions made to process the payments of a store.
+By integrating Order payments in manual mode, it is possible to process them by reserving funds and subsequently capturing them.
+See below how to manage the transactions made.

 ## Reserve amounts